ismaelc/ConcurAPIConSF/README.md

 Concur + Pubnub | Build a Swarm clone for business travelers!
 [Biz Swarm]((http://www.pubnub.com/developers/))! *tagish!*
 Concur + Eagle Eye Networks | Take [selfies](http://www.eagleeyenetworks.com/support/api-docs/) at various locations in a hotel (Need help here?)
-Concur + Mojio | Compute and submit car mileage expense Concur + Orchestrate | Add rich [Orchestrate](https://orchestrate.io/docs/api/) meta-data to a Concur user s travel and expense for interesting data analysis (e.g. Add restaurant POIs to a Concur user's T&E data to identify opportunities and trends - he could have saved $35 on coffee if he just walked around the block)
+Concur + Mojio | Compute and submit car mileage expense Concur + Orchestrate | Add rich [Orchestrate](https://orchestrate.io/docs/api/) meta-data to a Concur user's travel and expense for interesting data analysis (e.g. Add restaurant POIs to a Concur user's T&E data to identify opportunities and trends - he could have saved $35 on coffee if he just walked around the block)
 Concur + Wit.ai | Hold up a receipt to your phone camera and [say the total](https://wit.ai/docs/quickstart) so that it gets sent directly to your Concur expense
 Concur + SecureKey | Tighten your own Concur Expense/Travel app with [Securekey](http://developer.securekey.com/development/api-guides/)